woodpecker-ci/woodpecker/docs/docs/30-administration/00-deployment/00-overview.md

 > Each agent is able to process one pipeline step by default.
 >
-> If you have 4 agents installed and connected to the Woodpecker server, your system will process 4 builds in parallel.
+> If you have 4 agents installed and connected to the Woodpecker server, your system will process 4 workflows in parallel.
 >
-> You can add more agents to increase the number of parallel steps or set the agent's `WOODPECKER_MAX_WORKFLOWS=1` environment variable to increase the number of parallel workflows for that agent.
+> You can add more agents to increase the number of parallel workflows or set the agent's `WOODPECKER_MAX_WORKFLOWS=1` environment variable to increase the number of parallel workflows for that agent.

 ## Which version of Woodpecker should I use?